 On the other hand, when students enjoy the process of learning, they will work far harder than we would have dared to demand—because it’s THEIR choice, THEIR interest, THEIR motivation.

 It was radical then.
 It is radical now.

-So, here I am, finalizing this year's courses, bringing the elements of my curriculum into an online class structure.
-And that priority remains as I consider, “In what way can this be presented so that students taking the class have a structure (which provides them security and clarity) AND freedom (which invites them into the wonder of learning)?"
+So, once again I am bringing the elements of my curriculum into an online class structure.
+The priorities are: “In what way can this be presented so that students taking the class have a structure (which provides them security and clarity) AND freedom (which invites them into the wonder of learning)?"

-The answer is that it is the same path we laid out years ago.
+The answer is that it is the same path we laid out in the History Revealed curriculum.

-It's still the path, but in the online class, I will be able to share new thoughts and insights about each era.
-And, in the creative work the students will be doing, we will ALL discover fresh and dynamic ways of seeing the time period.
+It's still the path, but in the online class, I am able to share more thoughts and insights about each era.
+And, in the creative work the students will be doing, everyone will discover fresh and dynamic ways of seeing the time period.

 Enjoy the process of evaluation